Schedule 2026

 FREE

-Chinati Foundation and ISAD, Ciudad Chihuahua’s School of Architecture and Design, present a talk by Juan Manuel Casillas Pintor.
-Casillas Pintor is a celebrated architect, professor at Universidad Iberoamericana in Mexico City and community member of the groundbreaking institution UMA, the Universidad de Medio Ambiente in Valle de Bravo.
+Chinati Foundation and ISAD, Ciudad Chihuahua’s School of Architecture and Design, present “Architecture is a Place: Learning from Oscar Hagerman's Narratives of Care," a talk by Juan Manuel Casillas Pintor.
+Casillas Pintor is a celebrated architect, full-time faculty member at Universidad Iberoamericana in Mexico City and faculty member of UMA, the University of Environmental Studies in Valle de Bravo, Mexico.
+With over 25 years of professional experience in the field of sustainability and construction, his work focuses on socio-environmental impact and regenerative development.
+He represented Mexico at the Venice Architecture Biennale in 2016 and 2020.

-12:00 pM - 4:00 PM
+12:00 pM - 3:00 PM

 cactus liquors